-• Spouse equity coverage

-If you are divorced from a Federal employee or annuitant, you may not continue to get benefits under your former spouse's enrollment.
+• Spouse equity coverage If you are divorced from a Federal employee or annuitant, you may not continue to get benefits under your former spouse's enrollment.
 But, you may be eligible for your own FEHB coverage under the spouse equity law.
 If you are recently divorced or are anticipating a divorce, contact your ex-spouse's employing or retirement office to get RI 70-5, the Guide to Federal Employees Health Benefits Plans for Temporary Continuation of Coverage and Former Spouse Enrollees, or other information about your coverage choices.

-• TCC

-If you leave Federal service, or if you lose coverage because you no longer qualify as a family member, you may be eligible for Temporary Continuation of Coverage (TCC).
-For example, you can receive TCC if you are not able to continue your FEHB enrollment after you retire.
+• Temporary Continuation of Coverage (TCC) If you leave Federal service, or if you lose coverage because you no longer qualify as a family member, you may be eligible for Temporary Continuation of Coverage (TCC).
+For example, you can receive TCC if you are not able to continue your FEHB enrollment after you retire, if you lose your Federal job, if your child turns 22 or marries, etc.